 - Add the tomatoes, stir and simmer until reduced slightly, about 20 minutes.
 Season the sauce with more salt to taste.
 Stir in fresh chopped parsley and use over any pasta dish or meatballs.

 - Preheat oven to 400°F.

-- Remove from pan and add to a stock pot with your favorite marina or arrabbiata sauce (See Recipe link in post).
+- Remove from pan and add to a stock pot with the arrabbiata sauce.
 Simmer for 15 minutes.
 Serve over pasta of choice.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.